Learn how to make grilled pork chops with a simple spice rub. This easy healthy dinner recipe is on the table in 30 minutes.

 Take the seasoning mix and cover both sides of the pork chops.

-Place chops on the center of the grill and allow to cook 2 minutes, flip, and cook 2 more minutes.
+Place chops on the center (or where it is the hottest) of the grill and allow to cook 2 minutes, flip, and cook 2 more minutes.

-Move the pork chops a little further away from the center and cook for 8 minutes on one side with grill lid closed.
+Move the pork chops to the side of the grill (over indirect heat) and cook for 8 minutes on one side with grill lid closed.
 Flip the pork chops, then cook 8 minutes on the other side with lid closed.
 The pork chops are done when the internal temperature reaches 145 degrees Fahrenheit.
 (There will be a blush of pink inside, but they will be tender and juicy!)

 Remove pork chops from grill, place them on a plate and cover with foil for 5 minutes before serving.
 (Covering with foil continues the cooking process and really seals in the juices and flavors.)